sanity-io/template-nextjs-personal-website/README.md

 - [Sanity's GitHub Discussions][sanity-github]
 - [Sanity's Community Slack][sanity-community]

-### How can I remove the "Next steps" block from my blog?
+### How can I remove the "Next steps" block from my personal website?

 You can remove it by deleting the `IntroTemplate` component in `/components/IndexPage.tsx`.